 References to the “EPA” shall mean the Executive Officer of the Air Resources Board.

-The optional provision for a manufacturer to provide a statement of compliance in lieu of a demonstration of compliance with the supplemental two-day diurnal plus hot soak emission standard for certification purposes, as contained in §86.1829-01(b)(2)(iii), shall be applicable to gasoline- and ethanol-fueled passenger cars, light-duty trucks, and medium-duty vehicles, including hybrid electric, fuel-flexible, dual fuel, and bi-fuel vehicles.
+The optional provision for a manufacturer to provide a statement of compliance in lieu of a demonstration of compliance with the supplemental two-day diurnal plus hot soak emission standard for certification purposes, as contained in §86.1829-01(b)(2)(iii), shall refer to an attestation and shall be applicable to gasoline- and ethanol-fueled passenger cars, light-duty trucks, and medium-duty vehicles, including hybrid electric, fuel-flexible, dual fuel, and bi-fuel vehicles.
 Heavy-duty vehicles over 14,000 lbs.
 GVWR and incomplete medium-duty vehicles shall comply with the requirements of section I.D.2.

-For purposes of certification, an plug-in hybrid electric vehicles shall demonstrate the capability to purge its evaporative canister(s) during the exhaust emission test of the supplemental two-day diurnal plus hot soak emission test sequence.
+For purposes of certification, a plug-in hybrid electric vehicle shall demonstrate the capability to purge its evaporative canister(s) during the exhaust emission test of the supplemental two-day diurnal plus hot soak emission test sequence.

 This capability shall be demonstrated through compliance with the supplemental two-day diurnal plus hot soak emission standard, using the test sequence as specified in section III.D.1.17., except that the battery state-of-charge setting prior to the standard three-phase exhaust test shall be at the lowest level allowed by the manufacturer to maximize the cumulative amount of the auxiliary power unit activation during the three-phase exhaust test.
-Performance of this demonstration shall be in addition to the demonstration of compliance with the supplemental two-day diurnal plus hot soak emission standard required under section I.E.1., using the test sequence specified in section III.D.1.17.
+Performance of this demonstration shall be in addition to the demonstration of compliance with the supplemental two-day diurnal plus hot soak emission standard required under section 1976(b)(1), title 13, CCR , using the test sequence specified in section III.D.1.17.

-The manufacturer shall specify the working capacity of the evaporative emission control canister, and shall specify the number of 24-hour diurnals that can elapse before the auxiliary power unit will activate solely for the purposes of purging the canister of hydrocarbon vapor.

 In lieu of conducting the demonstration described in section II.A.5.4.1., a manufacturer may optionally conduct an engineering evaluation that demonstrates the evaporative emission control system’s capability to purge its evaporative canister(s) during the exhaust emission test of the supplemental two-day diurnal plus hot soak emission test sequence.
 Such an evaluation shall be submitted to the Executive Officer, if requested.
-The manufacturer shall provide a statement of compliance in the certification application to indicate that the evaporative emission control system will purge the system’s evaporative canister(s) during the supplemental two-day diurnal plus hot-soak test sequence.
+The manufacturer shall provide an attestation in the certification application to indicate that the evaporative emission control system will purge the system’s evaporative canister(s) during the supplemental two-day diurnal plus hot-soak test sequence.
 The evaluation shall include canister type, canister volume, canister working capacity, fuel tank volume, fuel tank geometry, fuel delivery system, description of the input parameters and software strategy used to control canister purge, nominal purge flow volume (i.e., amount of bed volumes) achieved by a test vehicle after completing the exhaust test of a supplemental two-day diurnal plus hot soak emission test sequence, and other information necessary to an engineering evaluation based on good engineering judgment.

-In lieu of the optional engineering demonstration specified in section II.A.5.4.2., manufacturers of plug-in hybrid electric vehicles that are equipped with non-integrated refueling canister-only systems may attest that the system’s canister(s) shall have attained a purged condition when the vehicle has consumed at least 85% of its nominal fuel tank capacity.
+As a second option in lieu of conducting the demonstration described in section II.A.5.4.1, manufacturers of plug-in hybrid electric vehicles that are equipped with non-integrated refueling canister-only systems may attest that the system’s canister(s) will have attained a purged condition when the vehicle has consumed at least 85% of its nominal fuel tank capacity.